Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/10-Functional-ProgrammingPt.2/README.md

 An **Applicative** lets you put the transformation function inside a container or Functor.

-With an Applicative, our values are wrapped in a context, just like Functors.
-But our functions are wrapped in a context, too.
+With an Applicative, both the value and the function are wrapped in a context.

 <!-- > -->